zchee/golang-wiki/Modules.md

   * The number of possible version combinations is exponential in the number of modules, so in general you cannot expect your dependencies to have tested against all possible combinations of their dependencies.
   * As part of the modules work, `go test all` has been [re-defined to be more useful](https://research.swtch.com/vgo-cmd) to include all the packages in the current module, plus all the packages they depend on through a sequence of one or more imports, while excluding packages that don't matter in the current module.

-* Ensure your `go.sum` file is committed along with the `go.mod` file.
-See https://github.com/golang/go/wiki/Modules#should-i-commit-a-gosum-file-as-well-as-a-gomod-file for more details.
+* Ensure your `go.sum` file is committed along with your `go.mod` file.
+See [FAQ below](https://github.com/golang/go/wiki/Modules#should-i-commit-my-gosum-file-as-well-as-my-gomod-file) for more details and rationale.

 ### Releasing Modules (v2 or Higher)